bierschi/SLAM_algo/README.md

 ## Modules
-This project were written in C++, build with [CMake](https://cmake.org/) and the framework [ROS](http://www.ros.org/) were also used.
+This project were written in C++ and build with [CMake](https://cmake.org/)

-At the current time, 4 modules were implemented:
+In the current state, 4 modules were implemented:

 - communication
 - motioncontrol